Thunkar/SPRINT/README.md

 ```
 sprint #Either sprint (1 tree, k fold cross validation) or random forest (k trees)
+compact #Either compact (console output) or verbose (results are printed to result.data file, with predicted class labels first)
 adult-proc.data #Dataset file name.
 CSV, one record per row.
 Supports strings and numbers.
 Class label (integer) always first.
 32561 #Number of rows (size of the dataset) to read.
 Can be less than the actual dataset size.
 15  #Number of attributes (including class label) in the dataset